Open Position:

 Schedule

-- The schedule is generally Monday through Friday, but work hours and schedule may vary depending on patient and Family Spring needs.
-The clinician does have some flexibility and input in determining their schedule.
+• The schedule is generally Monday through Friday, but the clinician has some flexibility and input in determining their work hours.

 Compensation